crystilonz/tumour_deep_learning/presentation/presentation_script.md

 Next, I will talk about the first question: classifying whole slide images.

 As mentioned, for classification purposes, the models will treat the whole slide image vector as the representation of the slide.
-The data was from TCGA or The Cancer Genome Atlas project, comprising a total of 4561 slides, from 10 cancer types.
+The data was from TCGA or The Cancer Genome Atlas project, comprising a total of 10 cancer types.

-I built 5 different classifier models for this experiment.
+Multiple classifier architectures were implemented for this experiment.
 There are two different baseline models:
 1. The Logistic Regression model
 2. The deep Multilayer Perceptron model which refers to this deep typical modern feedforward neural network